-Millions of air passengers travel each year, but a large number do not realise that there are air passenger rights to protect them while in transit.
+Millions of air passengers travel each year, but a large number do not realize that there are air passenger rights to protect them while in transit.
 AirHelp can explain your rights, and help you claim the compensation you’re entitled to.

 Air passenger rights involve specific laws that support travellers and advocate for protection and compensation when people face flight disruptions.